MAVProxyUser/MiSTercade-Review/README.md

 [![xbox](https://github.com/MAVProxyUser/MiSTercade-Review/blob/main/xbox.png)](https://www.xbox.com/en-US/accessories/controllers/xbox-adaptive-controller)

 # Conclusion
 Having examined all of the above solutions, including my own attempt, it was easy to point at the MiSTercade as the winner.
-I flat out can't have things hanging off MiSTer, it drives me nuts.
+I flat out can't have things hanging off MiSTer, it drives me nuts. <br>
 [![hanging](https://github.com/MAVProxyUser/MiSTercade-Review/blob/main/irken.png)](https://irkenlabs.com/82-winter-update-2021)

 This immediately eliminates several of the options.
 The other options are either boutique in nature, or are so limited in availability the are not worth considering.
 A few of these are clearly just the musings of random MiSTer aficionados and will never see a proper manufacturing run.<br>